Here is a cheap, simple and peasant-like dish, elevated to dinner party status by a spirited addition. This dish is almost invariably a huge success.

 That's it.
 And it's a stunner.
 Serve on its own, or with baked or mashed potato, or beans, or a salad, or...

 Perhaps you do not like the taste of aniseed.
-It is possible to use any spirit or liqueur for this excellent dish.
+Then don’t add any.
+It will be almost as good.
+It is also possible to use any spirit or liqueur for this excellent dish.
 Use your favourite, or any at hand.
 Grand Marnier, for instance, is excellent.

-I have also made this dish with mashed potato instead of swede, and it was excellent.
-I flavoured the mash with pressed garlic and de-seeded red chillies finely chopped.
+I have also made this dish with slightly liquid mashed potato instead of swede, and it was excellent.
+I flavoured the mash with pressed garlic and de-seeded red chillies, finely chopped.